Sulayman Pasha al-Azm: Governorship of Damascus

-Conflict with Zahir al-Umar and death
+Conflict with Daher al-Umar and death

-Beginning in the 1730s, Zahir al-Umar, an Arab sheikh, emerged as a local strongman in the Galilee (administratively part of Sidon Eyalet), which Sulayman Pasha had opposed while he was wali of Sidon between 1728–1730.
-In the late 1730s, shortly before his dismissal as wali of Damascus, Sulayman Pasha commenced an expedition against Zahir in the latter's headquarters in Tiberias.
-Sulayman's justification for attacking Zahir was that the latter was an ally of the Bedouin tribes that threatened the safety of the annual Hajj caravan and was a potential obstacle to the collection of taxes in the Galilee.
-The fortifications of Tiberias prevented the city's fall, but in the fighting outside of its walls, Zahir's brother Salih "Abu Dani" was captured by Sulayman's allies and later hanged in Damascus.
+Beginning in the 1730s, Daher al-Umar, an Arab sheikh, emerged as a local strongman in the Galilee (administratively part of Sidon Eyalet), which Sulayman Pasha had opposed while he was wali of Sidon between 1728 and 1730.
+In the late 1730s, shortly before his dismissal as wali of Damascus, Sulayman Pasha commenced an expedition against Daher in the latter's headquarters in Tiberias.
+Sulayman's justification for attacking Daher was that the latter was an ally of the Bedouin tribes that threatened the safety of the annual Hajj caravan and was a potential obstacle to the collection of taxes in the Galilee.
+The fortifications of Tiberias prevented the city's fall, but in the fighting outside of its walls, Daher's brother Salih "Abu Dani" was captured by Sulayman's allies and later hanged in Damascus.

-During Sulayman's second term as wali of Damascus, he renewed the campaign against Zahir, who by then expanded his control to Safad, Nazareth, and the western Galilee.
-On 3 September 1741, Sulayman departed Damascus to subdue Zahir and assembled a coalition of local forces including Druze clans from Mount Lebanon, the clans of Jabal Nablus, Bani Saqr tribesmen, and the district governor of Jerusalem.
-Sulayman's coalition besieged Tiberias for nearly 90 days, but were unable to capture the city, whose defenses Zahir had significantly reinforced.
+During Sulayman's second term as wali of Damascus, he renewed the campaign against Daher, who by then expanded his control to Safad, Nazareth, and the western Galilee.
+On 3 September 1741, Sulayman departed Damascus to subdue Daher and assembled a coalition of local forces including Druze clans from Mount Lebanon, the clans of Jabal Nablus, Bani Saqr tribesmen, and the district governor of Jerusalem.
+Sulayman's coalition besieged Tiberias for nearly 90 days, but were unable to capture the city, whose defenses Daher had significantly reinforced.

-Zahir used the time during which Sulayman was away commanding the Hajj caravan to strengthen Tiberias and his minor fortresses such as Deir Hanna and Shefa-'Amr.
-In July 1743, after addressing internal matters in Damascus, Sulayman launched a third expedition against Zahir with the authorization of Sultan Mahmud I and the backing of the provincial governors of Tripoli and Sidon, and the district governors of Jerusalem, Gaza, Ramla and Irbid in addition to his own troops.
-Sulayman also had the backing of the Mount Lebanon Druze, but their access to the Galilee was stifled by Zahir's Shia Muslim allies in Jabal Amil.
-Sulayman decided to change tactics and assault Zahir's lesser Galilee fortresses, from which Tiberias received reinforcements and resupply, to cut Tiberias off from the outside.
+Daher used the time during which Sulayman was away commanding the Hajj caravan to strengthen Tiberias and his minor fortresses such as Deir Hanna and Shefa-'Amr.
+In July 1743, after addressing internal matters in Damascus, Sulayman launched a third expedition against Daher with the authorization of Sultan Mahmud I and the backing of the provincial governors of Tripoli and Sidon, and the district governors of Jerusalem, Gaza, Ramla and Irbid in addition to his own troops.
+Sulayman also had the backing of the Mount Lebanon Druze, but their access to the Galilee was stifled by Daher's Shia Muslim allies in Jabal Amil.
+Sulayman decided to change tactics and assault Daher's lesser Galilee fortresses, from which Tiberias received reinforcements and resupply, to cut Tiberias off from the outside.
 However, these plans were voided when Sulayman suddenly fell ill and died in the village of Lubya near Tiberias in August.
-Sulayman's forces were subsequently attacked by Zahir's forces and dispersed.
+Sulayman's forces were subsequently attacked by Daher's forces and dispersed.